Submissions close November 4

 Community-proposed symposium proposals should span the range of interests of ASPB members, including exciting new scientific developments and interdisciplinary areas, and they should represent the demographics of our memberships.
 Due to the Centennial theme of Plant Biology 2024, the Program Committee welcomes proposers to have one or more proposed speakers highlight major historical milestones in their fields of interest.

-Symposium Duration: Each concurrent symposium will be given 90-minute sessions, with 3 minutes allocated at the beginning for an introduction by the session chair and then five 20-minute slots for each speaker’s presentation.
-Each concurrent symposium speaker can use their 20 minutes as desired – we typically see about 15 minutes of presentation and 5 minutes for open questions from the audience.
+Symposium Duration: Each concurrent symposium will have a 105-minute session, with 3 minutes allocated at the beginning for an introduction by the session chair and then generally five 20-minute slots for each speaker’s presentation.
+Each concurrent symposium speaker can use their minutes as desired – we typically see about 15 minutes of presentation and 5 minutes for open questions from the audience.

 Responsibilities of the Symposium Chair